 The Seven Kingdoms are, effectively, by the time the story begins, eight kingdoms integrated into one: the North, the Iron Islands, the Riverlands, the Vale, the Westerlands, the Stormlands, the Reach and Dorne.
 And each one of them has a distinct culture and set of traditions, as well as different characteristics and climates, and therefore, the inhabitants of each region need to feel and look different, the same way it would happen in any given real country.

 This monumental task was laid at the door of the costume design department, which meant that they had to find creative ways to communicate culture, climate and beliefs of each region through their traditional way of dressing whilst making them differentiable between them and yet similar enough so they would feel like they belonged to the same world.
-This first series is going to be dedicated to see exactly how they did that.
-And inn this first part, we will be focusing on the homeland of our most beloved family; the Starks.
+This first series is going to be dedicated to seeing exactly how they did that.
+And in this first part, we will be focusing on the homeland of our most beloved family; the Starks.

 But first, let's have a brief look at the woman behind the designs; Michele Clapton.
 She's worked in both film and TV.
-Her best known work, aside from Game of Thrones, is her work as a costume designer in the TV mini-series Sense and sensibility (2008) and The Devil's Whore (2008) and Werner Herzog's Queen of the Desert (2015).
+Her best-known work, aside from Game of Thrones, is her work as a costume designer in the TV mini-series Sense and sensibility (2008) and The Devil's Whore (2008) and Werner Herzog's Queen of the Desert (2015).
 She has been nominated numerous times and won quite a lot of those nominations.
 As for her work in Game of Thrones, it has earned her five nominations for Primetime Emmy Award for Outstanding Costumes for a Series, one for each of the five seasons she has been at the head of the costume department, and she has won two of these nominations (for season 2 and season 4).
 So it's quite easy to see why the whole of the Game of Thrones costume department turns up such good work.

 Now, with the basics out of the way, let's dive into the rich and complex world of the costumes of Game of Thrones.